ACM-Research/music-generation/README.md

-# music-generation
-ACM Research 2021 | Generating Music using Recurrent Neural Networks
+# Generating Music using Recurrent Neural Networks

+## Description
+Gain a deeper understanding of ML/DL fundamentals by developing a neural network to generate music.
+Using a MIDI dataset, students will develop and train a model as well as evaluate it with a variety of metrics.